 Who regulates the Forex markets?

-Even though there is no global agency overseeing the global Foreign Exchange market, there are national authorities protecting retail Forex investors locally against large losses or damages, such as:
+All countries differ in their approach to regulating Forex trading.
+There is no global agency overseeing the global Foreign Exchange market, there are national authorities that regulate that country’s Financial Services sector, such as:

 - Autorité des Marchés Financiers (AMF) in France